goschtl/zope/zope2book/trunk/source/Security.rst

 You should notice that roles can be used at the level at which they are defined and "below" in the object hierarchy.
-For example, if you create a role in the 'Examples' folder that exists in the Zope root folder, that role cannot be used outside of the 'Examples' folder and any of its subfolders and subobjects.
+For example, if you create a role in a 'myfolder' folder that exists in the Zope root folder, that role cannot be used outside of the 'myfolder' folder and any of its subfolders and subobjects.
 If you want to create a role that is appropriate for your entire site, create it in the root folder.